-I’m Claire Scobie, author of Last Seen in Lhasa and The Pagoda Tree, chosen by Good Reading magazine as one of their Best Fiction Reads 2013.
+I’m Claire Scobie, award-winning author of Last Seen in Lhasa and The Pagoda Tree, and co-author of a new memoir, A Baboon in the Bedroom, which I wrote with my mum, Patricia Scobie.
 I’ve lived and worked in the UK, India and now Sydney.

 For 10 years I’ve run creative writing workshops across Australia and Asia.
-I’m a regular presenter at the Australian Writers’ Centre, the country’s largest community of online and classroom courses, and a trainer at the Walkley Foundation.
-I mentor a limited number of writers and am available for hourly Super Sessions to address individual challenges.
+I’m a regular presenter at the Australian Writers’ Centre, the country’s largest community of online and classroom courses, and mentor a limited number of writers.

-I consult companies on how to harness the power of storytelling as a strategic business tool.
+Through my consultancy, Wordstruck, I advise companies and leaders on how to harness the power of storytelling as a strategic business tool.
 I’m also a Partner with Anecdote and present Storytelling for Leaders workshops.

-As a journalist for 20 years, I’ve written for numerous publications, including London’s Daily Telegraph, Destinasian, The Bulletin, Sunday Life and I contribute to the Sydney Morning Herald.
+As a journalist for 20 years, I’ve written for numerous publications, including London’s Daily Telegraph, Destinasian, Observer and I contribute to the Sydney Morning Herald.
 After studying history at Cambridge University, I started my career at the Telegraph Magazine, winning a national award as Best Young Woman Journalist of the Year in 1997.

-My travel memoir Last Seen in Lhasa, about my 7 journeys to Tibet & friendship with a wandering Tibetan nun, won the 2007 Dolman Best Travel Book Award.
+My travel memoir Last Seen in Lhasa, about my 7 journeys to Tibet & friendship with a wandering Tibetan nun, won the 2007 Dolman Best Travel Book Award and is now considered a travel memoir classic.
 I’ve been a member of the British Guild of Travel Writers since 2008, appeared as a panelist on ABC TV’s First Tuesday Book Club and I’m a regular guest at international writers’ festivals.

 In 2013, I completed a Doctor of Creative Arts at the University of Western Sydney, so officially I am now Doctor Claire…